On Thursday, May 14th we organized a webinar on the topic of climate-related risks together with risk management office NARIS. Watch the webinar here:

 In this webinar, Sustainalize, and risk management office NARIS join forces, as we believe this issue should be approached from multiple perspectives.

-Read more about climate-related risks in our blog: ‘Will it happen to us?’
+Read more about climate-related risks in our blog: ‘Climate change: will we let it surprise us?’